George Long (footballer): Club career

 After returning to Sheffield United, Long started the 2015–16 season as first choice keeper after impressing new manager Nigel Adkins.
 However, after a disappointing loss to Gillingham in the first match of the season, Long was replaced by Mark Howard.
 Long was still used in cup matches and performed well saving two out of five penalties in a shoot out against Hartlepool United in the Football League Trophy.
 Long returned to first choice in November 2015 against Southend United.
 Some good performances led to him twice being named in the Sky Bet Football League Team of the week in December 2015.
-On 6 February 2016 the goalkeeper made his 100th starting appearance for Sheffield United in a League 1 game against Wigan Athletic.
-United lost 0–2, though he did save a penalty in the game.
-On 9 June 2016 Long signed a two-year contract (with a club option for a third year) under new manager Chris Wilder.
+On 6 February 2016, the goalkeeper made his 100th starting appearance for Sheffield United in a League One game against Wigan Athletic.
+United lost 2–0, though he did save a penalty in the game.
+On 9 June 2016, Long signed a two-year contract (with a club option for a third year) under new manager Chris Wilder.

 On 4 July 2017, he joined AFC Wimbledon on a one-season loan.
 He was transfer-listed by Sheffield United at the end of the 2017–18 season after the club had triggered his contract option year for the season 2018–19.

 On 18 July 2018, Long joined fellow EFL Championship club Hull City on a three-year contract.
-He made his Hull debut on 28 August 2018 in the Second round of the EFL Cup at home to Derby County which Hull lost 0–4.
+He made his Hull debut on 28 August 2018 in the Second round of the EFL Cup at home to Derby County which Hull lost 4–0.

 On 25 May 2021, it was announced that Long had opted not to sign a new contract with Hull City and instead signed for Millwall on a free transfer.

+In August 2023, Long joined Norwich City on a free transfer.
+On 4 October 2024, he signed a new three-year contract with the club.

+On 25 August 2025, Long joined Southampton on a season-long loan.